ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/WindowsPrograms.md

 non chocolatey utility programs

 - [Focus To-Do](https://www.focustodo.cn/) This is a to-do focused Pomodoro timer.
 I don't really use the to-do aspect of it but I like the timer aspect quite a bit
+- [FreeFileSync](https://freefilesync.org/) - "FreeFileSync is a folder comparison and synchronization software that creates and manages backup copies of all your important files."
+    - For backing up file locally to other drives, also available on Linux
 - [Gephi](https://gephi.org/) this is network visualization software that is open source.
 This can be installed using winget: `winget install --id=Gephi.Gephi -e`.
 To install it you must download it along with the java 8 sdk and apache maven.
 The code to install those two are as follows: `jdk8` and `choco install maven`
 - [Glances]
 - [Kite](https://kite.com/) this is a utility to help with python autocompletion